asiask97/breakout-game/README.md

 - I had to wait for data to finish fetching before continuing the code as the questions array was returning empty.
 This issue was easy to fix with async and await.

 - Not so much an issue but an improvement was creation of helper functions which are called to do one specific thing like start animation or fetch specific data.

+- During my meeting with mentor I have been informed to have my commits more descriptive.
+This isn't something I can go back and change but this is something Im now aware off and will be improving on going forwards.

 ###  Disccusing Warnigs From JSHint